Dexter201/Assignment_Network_Infrastructures/Assignment/README.md

 # Step 3: Run the Test

-Start the Locust test from the project's root directory:
+Start the Locust test from the project's sources directory:

 locust -f locustfile.py --host https://localhost